Why would a rider buy an exhaust? Is it something riders need? Something we want? Are they easy to install?

 The honest answer here is that you don’t.
-All pipes discolor to some degree due to heating and cooling, the presence of environmental contaminants like tar, oil, and road debris, and the material the exhaust was created from.
-Stainless pipes, for example, turn gold - there is nothing wrong with this; it is a property of the alloy.
-Cruiser pipes often ‘blue’, especially near the heads.
-Pipes ‘bluing’ are a result of how the bike is running, not a defective finish.
+All pipes discolor to some degree, due to heating and cooling, the presence of environmental contaminants like tar, oil, and road debris, and the material the exhaust was created from.
+Stainless pipes, for example, turn gold.
+There is nothing wrong with this.
+It is a property of the alloy.
+Cruiser pipes often “blue,” especially near the heads.
+“Bluing” is a result of how the bike is running, not a defective finish.
 Camshaft choice, engine timing, carburetion, and other factors all affect exhaust temperature, the biggest determinant in keeping exhaust the color it was intended to be.

 These are some of the best ways we at ZLA know of to keep exhaust looking brand-spankin’ new:

-A word about ‘wrapping’ your pipes with fiberglass tape: Originally seen on the dragstrips to keep exhaust temperatures high to improve exhaust velocities out of the exhaust, pipe wrapping has become popular on the street due to its unique look.
+A word about wrapping your pipes with fiberglass tape: Originally seen on the dragstrips to keep exhaust temperatures high to improve exhaust velocities out of the exhaust, pipe wrapping has become popular on the street, due to its unique look.
 It can and does tend to hold moisture near the metal, thus speeding the oxidation process.
-Most manufacturers consider wrapping pipes to be ‘abuse’ and typically do not warrant problems stemming from wrapping pipes - do it at your own risk!
+Most manufacturers consider wrapping pipes to be “abuse” and typically do not warrant problems stemming from wrapped pipes.
+Do it at your own risk!

-How hard is it to install motorcycle exhaust pipes on my bike?
+How hard is it to install a motorcycle exhaust?

-Well, it depends on some things.
-What do you ride on?
-How good a ‘wrench’ are you?
+Well, it depends.
+What do you ride?
+How good a “wrench” are you?
 What kind of system are you installing?

 If any of these seem like obstacles, don’t be afraid to call us and ask for a recommendation on how to attack your specific bike and pipe combo.
 Sometimes, an install from a competent shop for a fair price can give you peace of mind, while relieving you of any possible problems from an exhaust job that was tougher to tackle than originally estimated.

 Staying legal can be tricky.
-Ultimately, it’s up to each rider to make sure we are following the laws of the countries, states, and municipalities we live in, ride through, and visit.
-C.A.R.B. is the California Air Resources Board, and while not all riders fall under their jurisdiction, the laws they promulgate frequently have far-reaching effects for nearly all North American riders.
-If you’re interested in finding out a bit more, our Exhausts 201 article is an in-depth analysis of current emissions and noise pollution laws.
-We think it’s got some good insights on how to select products that keep you on the right side of the law.
+Ultimately, it’s up to each rider to follow the laws of the countries, states, and municipalities we live in, ride through, and visit.
+C.A.R.B. is the California Air Resources Board, and while not all riders fall under its jurisdiction, the laws it promulgates frequently have far-reaching effects for nearly all North American riders.
+If you’re interested in finding out a bit more, our Exhausts 201 article is a more in-depth analysis of current emissions and noise pollution laws.

 What do I need to know before I order?

-- Your year, make, model, and engine displacement are imperative - guessing here often leads to the wrong parts being sent out.
+- Year, make, model, and engine displacement are imperative.
+Guessing leads to the wrong parts being sent out.

 - An exhaust system usually includes just the pipes.
-Re-using gaskets works sometimes... but not every time.
-Fresh gaskets are always a good idea to get coming from your OE dealer.
+Re-using gaskets works sometimes, but not every time.
+Fresh gaskets are always a good idea.

 - Hardware is another component that often suffers, as are oxygen sensors.
-Typically made of mild steel, hardware can rust, bind up, or break due to the heat cycling it receives over the course of its life, and oxygen sensors are often damaged to the point of unusability upon removal Be prepared to find or purchase parts that may break while you are working, or purchase them beforehand.
-A word of caution - oxygen sensors can be removed with normal wrenches, but specially-designed sockets and wrenches exist - they typically extract sensors unbroken with a much higher degree of reliability than standard hand tools.
+Typically made of mild steel, hardware can rust, bind up, or break due to the heat cycling it receives over the course of its life, and oxygen sensors are often damaged to the point of unusability upon removal.
+Be prepared to find or purchase parts that may break while you are working, or purchase them beforehand.
+A word of caution: Oxygen sensors can be removed with normal wrenches, but specially designed sockets and wrenches exist and they typically extract sensors unbroken with a much higher degree of reliability than standard hand tools.
 Consider one!

 - Once an exhaust shows signs of being mounted, it is not typically returnable.
-We do not send out exhausts that have been installed - consequently, we cannot take them back in such a state.
+We do not send out exhausts that have previously been installed.
+Consequently, we cannot take a return of one in such a state.

 - You need to know how an exhaust will work with your bike.
 An exhaust system is an aftermarket modification.
-They are usually made for stock motorcycles - if your rig deviates from stock, the onus of responsibility for determining if two components will ‘play nicely’ together must rest with you - you know what is on your bike!
-If you have a question or concern; call us.
+They are usually made for stock motorcycles, so if your rig deviates from stock, the onus of responsibility for determining if two components will “play nicely” together must rest with you.
+If you have a question or concern, call us.
 If we don’t know, we’ll find out.

-- In a similar vein, some exhausts require modification to your motorcycle.
+- In a similar vein, some exhausts require modifications to your motorcycle.
 You may need to relocate components such as oxygen sensors, and possibly remove componentry like high-mount centerstands.
-Sometimes directions can be less than explanatory, and light fabrication work can be required.
+Sometimes, directions can be less than explanatory, and light fabrication work can be required.

-- Finally, parts often need to be reused - brackets, side stand bumpers, flanges, and clamps are often pieces that need to be pressed into service once again.
+- Finally, parts often must be reused.
+Brackets, side stand bumpers, flanges, and clamps are often pieces that need to be pressed into service once again.
 If yours are missing or damaged, you may need to obtain them from your dealer prior to your exhaust installation.

-Hopefully, the mystery of aftermarket exhaust is a little less “baffling” now.
-(Ha, get it?
-Baffles?
+Hopefully, you're now less baffled about aftermarket exhausts.
+(Ha!
+Get it?
+Baffled?
 I’ll be here all week.)
-If you enjoy a little bit of wrench twisting, some bark with your bite, and a little bit of ‘get-up-and go’, a new exhaust might be the hot ticket for falling in love with your bike all over again!
-If you’ve got any concerns, questions, or just thoughts for us - we love calls, and we’d love to talk about hot-rodding your bike.
+If you enjoy a little bit of wrench twisting, some bark with your bite, and a little bit of “get-up-and go,” a new exhaust might be the hot ticket for falling in love with your bike all over again!
+If you’ve got any concerns, questions, or just thoughts for us, we love calls, and we’d love to talk about hot-rodding your bike.